-The residents of the independent units and living groups will build one community together and strive to include as many people from outside the building as possible.
-Monthly meetings will be open to all who are participating in activities around the cooperative.
+The residents of the independent units and living groups form one large community.
+We also aim to include as many people from outside the building as possible.
+Monthly meetings will be open to all who participate in activities for the cooperative.

-The most important organ of the association which brings together tenants, other users of the building, and neighbours to form work groups and take decisions by consensus.
+The Meentvergadering is most important organ of the association.
+It brings together tenants, users, enthusiasts, and neighbours who can participate in work groups and take decisions by consensus.

-A board of directors appointed by the Meentraad, as required of a Dutch vereniging.
-Most powers are delegated as much as possible to self-organized committees of members.
+The Meentbestuur consists of a board of directors appointed by the Meentraad.
+Most powers are delegated as much as possible to self-organised committees of members.

 Comité voor de meent

-External advisors appointed by the Meentvergadering, such as the original designers of the building, affiliated housing organisations, public officials or former residents.
+External advisors appointed by the Meentvergadering participate in the Comité voor de Meent, such as the original designers of the building, affiliated housing organisations, public officials or former residents.

-There’s no need to be an expert on any subject to join a workgroup.
-One does not need to be a lawyer (or even having a deep understanding of the law) in order to join the #legal workgroup for example.
-We have professional advisors for those areas where a professional is needed, but a big part of the thinking and decision-making process can (and should) be done by the community members.
-It is a great opportunity to learn and better understand the foundations on which the community is built upon.
+There is no need to be an expert on any specific work group subject!
+You do not need to be a lawyer to join the #legal workgroup, or have impeccable Excel skills to be of help to #finance.
+We already have professional advisors for areas where they are needed, but a big part of the thinking and decision-making can (and should) be done by the community members themselves.
+In short, workgroups are a great opportunity to learn and understand the foundations of de Nieuwe Meent!

 Spokespersons: Josta, Niels